 One of the perks of being under the Nike umbrella is that technologies can be shared across different brand lines.
-It is the case for the Max, which evidently displays the Janoski work on the upper, but borrows a Tinker Hatfield technology, the Air Max for the sole.
+It is the case for the Max version of the Stefan Janoski silhouette, which evidently displays the Janoski work on the upper, but borrows a Tinker Hatfield technology, the Air Max for the sole.
 Currently, these Stefan Janoski skating shoes have more than 15 colorways available.
 Some of the most recent colorway releases include:

 Nike SB Zoom Stefan Janoski Slip-On

 Pushing convenience a step further is the slip-on version of this men's Stefan Janoski shoes.
 Released in 2016, the Janoski Slip-On seems like it took style notes from Vans sneakers because of its vulcanized rubber outsole.
 It does have its own identity, given that it also sports the Zoom Air technology for a responsive cushioning system.
 Noted colorways from this collection include:

 Going on another route than his laid-back reputation, an Elite version of the Nike SB Stefan Janoski shoes was released in 2016.
 Even though it retains the minimalist design, the materials used for this is premium, a mix of leather and suede, which brings it up a notch and a more dressed up version of the usual Janoski shoe that the public is used to seeing.
 Some of the colorways of the Nike SB Zoom Stefan Janoski Elite are: